Nirvana in Fire 2: Production

 In early 2016, producer Hou Hongliang had confirmed though interviews that a sequel to Nirvana in Fire would probably include a new cast of characters and story, while retaining the backdrop of Langya Hall.
-Wei Wei, the Nirvana in Fire casting director, confirmed on Sina Weibo in July 2016 that a sequel to the acclaimed drama had entered pre-production and would began filming in November.
+Wei Wei, the Nirvana in Fire casting director, confirmed on Sina Weibo in July 2016 that a sequel to the acclaimed drama had entered pre-production and would begin filming in November.
 The series is set to air exclusively via streaming website iQiyi.
 The main cast was unveiled in October 2016, with the rest of the supporting cast announced later in December.

 On December 15, the cast and production crew officially began filming at Hengdian Studios.
 Filming lasted for 5 months and ended in May 2017 at Mongolia before finally entering post-production.

 In March 2017, Daylight Entertainment announced that the series would be showcased at the Entertainment Expo Hong Kong.
 The first teaser video was unveiled in June 2017 via iQiyi's conference, with an estimated premiere date at the end of 2017.